Layered Taco Dip

 Can I add meat to this dip?

 Yes.
-Brown 1/2 lb ground beef with the other half of the taco seasoning packet, drain well, and let it cool before layering it between the beans and the sour cream.
+Brown ½ lb ground beef with the other half of the taco seasoning packet and drain it well.
+Let it cool before layering between the beans and the sour cream.
 Hot meat will melt the layers.
-This turns it into a heartier dip — more of a meal than an appetizer.
+This makes it a heartier dip – more of a meal than an appetizer.

 How do I keep the guacamole from turning brown?

-The lemon juice slows it, and pressing plastic wrap directly on the surface slows it more.
-That said, avocado browns — it’s going to happen eventually.
-For the best look, add the guacamole layer within an hour of serving and don’t stress about a little browning around the edges.
-It still tastes the same.
+Lemon juice helps slow the browning process and the effect is further enhanced by pressing plastic wrap directly to the surface of the guacamole.
+That said, browning will happen.
+For best appearance, add the guacamole layer within an hour of serving.
+Don’t worry about a little browning on the edges, it still tastes the same.

 Can I use store-bought guacamole?